 Many financial experts, notably, Professor Aswath Damodaran, Professor of Finance at NYU, Stern, where he teaches corporate finance and equity valuation, have taken issue with this categorization.
 Professor Damodaran argues that share based compensation is a real expense and hence should not be added back when calculating operating cash flow.

 Leveraging the tool of stock participation with employees works really well especially in the early growth stage when the company is increasing its value at a rapid pace.
 However, as growth slows and / or market valuation slips, the attractiveness of this tool diminishes for employees in general and key employees in particular.
+They won't be able to use shares as an income confirmation when applying for a loan, for example.
 The market could even start negatively discounting the high share-based compensation as and when company fundamentals slip or positive sentiment towards the stock or the industry dissipates.
 In many people-driven industries such as technology, drop in market value could impact leadership retention which in turn leads to a further drop in market value.

 Currently treated as a non-cash expense, share-based compensation can have a huge impact on the balance sheet cash flow calculations if treated as a cash expense.
 To understand how significant the financial impact of share-based compensation could be to companies, we studied 14 technology firms, 11 of which are in the S&P 500 list with our CleanData application (CleanData is a cloud-based global repository of financial information that enables you to search and analyze business and financial data of companies across industries and geographies).